jtwag-041/betacomps/README.md

 - tax rate (4-yr average)
 - unlevered beta

 Demo of 11 non-grocery retailers listed on TSX.
-Computed in ~20 sec (click on GIF to enlarge view in new tab)
+Computed in ~20 sec (click on GIF to enlarge view in new tab).

 ![runtointeractive_betacomps](https://github.com/jtwag-041/betacomps/assets/48776287/940fac68-666e-4a39-bd44-9ee4915a0845)